bredd/byu-itc-252.github.io/Extra/Lab5.md

 ## Part 2: Memory Mountain

-This part requires a Windows or Linux computer.
+This part requires Linux or the Windows Subsystem for Linux.
 If you have a Mac, do the tests on one of the lab computers and then complete the graphing and writeup on whatever computer you prefer.

 1. In your textbook, the memory mountain test is shown in section 6.6.1 (page 641).
 This test shows the different levels of cache, and virtual memory
 2. First, get information on the type of caches your system has.